brettz9/unicode-input-toolconverter/README.md

 ## Lower-priority to-dos

+1. Could display scripts on map (or col. browser) of which are RTL, what languages and scripts herald from that region, etc.
 1. When browsing by script, have **option to update script location** when one uses next/prev
 1. `unicode` or `utils` modules could be **moved to own npm package**